tsunamishadow/bonusheroes/fortniteseason11.md

 *I'm attempting to fill this in with as much accurate information as possible, there may be mistakes and blank spots while I 'research'.*

+Each action must be done in a single match, Repeatable actions will give you the XP every time you perform them (such as Search Chest), other actions can only be done once per match (medals and specialist)

 | Action | XP | Supercharged | Explanation |
 |-------------------------|-----:|-------------:|--------------------------------------------------------------------|
 | Ammo Box | 190 | 713 | Search an ammo box, must be searched and not destroyed |